secure-software-engineering/COVA/README.md

 You can either build COVA on your own with Maven or [download a release](...) from this repository.

 ## Bind Z3 Library
-COVA uses Z3 for STM-Solving and you need to bind Z3 for running the tool.
+COVA uses Z3 for STM-Solving and you need at first to bind Z3 for running the tool or use a [docker image](https://hub.docker.com/r/linghui2016/z3maven/) (tested on Linux).
 You can find Z3-4.5.0 in the local directory `$REPO_LOCATION/cova/localLibs/` or downloand it from [the GitHub repostiory of Z3](https://github.com/Z3Prover/z3).
 ### - Windows
 Currently, the repository only includes Z3 for Windows 64bit.
 There are two choices for you to bind z3: